 I am now active mostly in CW HF contests, although the poor conditions of the last few years have led me to experiment with the WARC bands, and also to make a foray onto VHF and UHF, as a result of which I now know where to find a microphone!

-I initially became attracted to contesting because I found I could make QSOs with stations who didn't seem to be able to hear me under normal conditions.
+I initially became attracted to contesting because I found I could make QSOs with stations who didn't seem to hear me under normal conditions.
 Before I realised it, the bug had bitten massively.
 I first joined the RSGB Contests Committee during the chairmanship of John Graham, G3TR, and have served, on and off, (more on than off!) ever since - well over 30 years.
 I am now honoured to hold the office of Secretary.

 We have been at the present QTH since 1977.
-It is very low (about 60ft asl) and tucked in under the 300ft Crystal Palace Hill in South London, so DX to the Pacific, Asia and ZL is not easy.
+It is very low (about 60ft asl) and tucked in under the 300ft Crystal Palace Hill in suburban South London, so DX to the Pacific, Asia and ZL is not easy.
 In compensation, the path to W/VE/SA is superb considering the level of building.
 I have also been surprised at what can be achieved from here on VHF with tropo QSOs to EA, southern F and HB9 on 2m.
-I did experiment with 70cm with best DX being GD and GM, but really that's a step too far from this QTH.
+I did experiment with 70cm QRP with best DX being GD and GM, but really that's a step too far from this QTH.
 In August 2012 I replaced the 70cm antenna with one for 50MHz and am now learning about six metres.